Ultimate Avengers

 Ultimate Avengers: The Movie (also known simply as Ultimate Avengers) is a 2006 American animated superhero film based on the Ultimates comic book series by Marvel Comics.
-The film is the first installment in the Marvel Animated Features (MAF) film series, and follows Captain America, who is de-thawed and recruited by Nick Fury to fight an alien race.
+The film is the first installment in the Marvel Animated Features (MAF) film series, and follows Captain America, who is thawed and recruited by Nick Fury to fight an alien race.

 Premiering on February 7, 2006, at WonderCon, Ultimate Avengers was released direct-to-video in the United States on February 21.
 A sequel to the film, titled Ultimate Avengers 2: Rise of the Panther, premiered at San-Diego Comic Con on July 22, 2006, five months after the first film was released.

 Plot

 In the North Atlantic in 1945, a squadron of B-24 Liberators transport the 101st Airborne Division.
 The radio announces that Berlin has been taken and Nazi Germany is expected to surrender.
 However, there are also claims of a Nazi superweapon that is aimed at the United States of America.

 Steve Rogers, better known as Captain America, leads the mission on an island near Norway where the superweapon is believed to be held.
 Rogers storms through the fortress and is confronted by his nemesis Herr Kleiser, who is revealed to be an extraterrestrial shape-shifter.
 The superweapon is launched, leaving Rogers the choice to throw himself onto the rocket and harmlessly cause it to self destruct, while having a final confrontation with Kleiser.
 The missile is destroyed, but Rogers falls into the ocean and the world believes he is dead.

 Decades later, Rogers' body is recovered by S.H.I.E.L.D. director Nick Fury and thawed out into modern day.
 Gamma scientist Bruce Banner is working on a super soldier serum for S.H.I.E.L.D., while on medications that keep him from transforming into the Hulk.
-S.H.I.E.L.D. sends a satellite into space to track the three remaining alien ships, but is ultimately destroyed by the invaders, forcing Nick Fury to reluctantly initiate Project: Avenger.
+S.H.I.E.L.D. sends a satellite into space to track the three remaining alien ships, but is ultimately destroyed by the invaders, forcing Fury to reluctantly initiate Project: Avenger.

 Fury and Rogers try to recruit the Norse god Thor, who rejects the offer to continue environmentalist protests.
-The resulting recruits are Captain America, Bruce Banner, Iron Man, Giant Man, Wasp, Natalia Romanov and Betty Ross.
+The resulting recruits are Captain America, Bruce Banner, Iron Man, Giant-Man, Wasp, Natalia Romanov, and Betty Ross.
 Fury briefs the team about the aliens, named the Chitauri, and the use of the metal vibranium, while Banner struggles to repress the Hulk persona and Rogers is hesitant of leading the Avengers.